-Enjoy the expansive campus of McNeese State University, ranked as one of the best regional universities and one of the top public universities by U.S. News and World Report for eight consecutive years.
-The campus, scattered with live oak trees and azaleas, consists of the 121-acre main campus, a 503-acre farm, a 65-acre athletics complex, and nearly 1,600 acres of donated farm property used for research, farming and ranching.
+McNeese State University has ranked among the best regional universities and top public universities in U.S. News and World Report for eight consecutive years.
+It also boasts an expansive and beautiful campus.
+The campus, scattered with live oak trees and azaleas, consists of the 121-acre main campus, a 503-acre farm, a 65-acre athletics complex, and nearly 1,600 acres of donated farm property used for research, farming, and ranching.

-With over 50 degree programs, you’ll have plenty of opportunities to pursue the degree path that’s right for you.
+With over 50 degree programs, students have plenty of opportunities to pursue the degree path that’s right for them.
 McNeese offers 34 undergraduate and 18 graduate programs, 17 of which are available online.
-The University’s 21:1 student-teacher ratio ensures that you’ll get plenty of instructor attention, while 6 men’s sports and 8 women’s sports leagues will provide you with ample opportunities to stay at peak performance on and off the field.
+The University’s 21:1 student-teacher ratio ensures that learners get plenty of instructor attention, while 6 men’s sports and 8 women’s sports leagues provide students with ample opportunities to stay at peak performance on and off the field.

-McNeese has a wide range of student support programs to support your personal and professional development.
-With an active student government, Greek life, and dozens of student organizations, you’ll be able to participate in numerous activities.
+McNeese has a wide range of student support programs to support personal and professional development.
+With an active student government, Greek life, and dozens of student organizations, students can participate in numerous activities.
 The C.A.R.E.
 Mentorship Program is an outreach and retention program for students who are struggling with getting acclimated to university life.
 Targeting minority students and at-risk students, it’s a tremendous resource for those who need further support.

 5. Nicholls State University

-Enjoy a range of features on Nicholls State University’s 287-acre campus.
-With 6,488 undergraduate and graduate students, you’ll benefit from 107 programs of study, many of the most popular ones being in business and applied sciences.
-Meanwhile, the 20:1 student-faculty ratio and average undergraduate class size of 23 ensures that you’ll get the personalized attention you need to succeed.
+A wide swath of academic and extracurricular endeavors are made possible and accessible on Nicholls State University’s 287-acre campus.
+This university accommodates 5,674 undergraduate and graduate students who benefit from 107 programs of study, many of the most popular ones being in business and applied sciences.
+Meanwhile, the 18:1 student-faculty ratio and average undergraduate class size of 23 ensure that students get the personalized attention they need to succeed.

-Nicholls has a 2:1 female-male ratio, something that may appeal to some students.
-Its 14 NCAA Division 1 sports leagues for men and women offers pre-professional playing opportunities.
-With more than 100 student organizations for you to choose from, you’ll have plenty of ways to enhance your student experience.
+Its 14 NCAA Division 1 sports leagues for men and women offer pre-professional playing opportunities.
+With more than 100 student organizations for students to choose from, there are always plenty of ways to enhance the student experience.
 1 in 5 undergraduates lives on-campus, with reasonably-priced housing options offering even more chances to enjoy campus life.

 Offering bachelor’s and master’s degrees, Nicholls provides a range of academic opportunities to its students.
 Its cross-enrollment and early start programs give academically gifted students the chance to reach advanced academic goals.
 With nearly one-third of its students over the age of 25, these programs are extremely helpful to many Nicholls students.